 |Term 5 onwards||CONTINUATION||Ongoing standard tuition in small groups (up to 4 children) for those who wish to continue learning.|

 Do schools or parents pay for Wider Opportunities sessions?

-There is no charge to schools or parents for the Foundation and Initial stages of the programme, as these are whole class activities and are part of the school’s music curriculum.
+Whilst there is a charge for the optional Foundation Stage, there is no charge to schools or parents for the Initial stage of the programme as these are whole class activities and are part of the school’s music curriculum.

 Working with a vocal specialist, children and class teachers learn basic vocal techniques, enabling them to use their voices safely and imaginatively.
 They explore musical concepts and ideas and develop the confidence to improvise and create their own songs.
 They also become familiar with the musical language that will be used in the instrumental stages.

 And in the Initial stage?